What Is FSA?

 - Flexible Spending Account

-- Owned by employer and lost with job change, unless eligible for continuation through COBRA.
+- Owned by the employer and lost with job change unless eligible for continuation through COBRA.

 - Health Savings Account